 One of the biggest misconceptions about a credit score is unpaid health bills are not affecting to your credit score.
 It’s FALSE.
 I don’t know who has started this argument.
 I am also fallen to this misconception and haven’t pay some of my medical bills.
 Since we have started to consider to buy a house, It’s the biggest thing now in my bucket list to fix it before the problem actually occurs.
 Because I know fixing the credit score takes some time.
 So I want to be ready and top of my game about my credit score when we finally apply for a mortgage.

-When I decided to take action for my problem.
-I did some research and came across to Lexington Law Firm on the internet.
+For those looking to repair their credit score, Lexington Law Firm can help.
 They have this incredible blog post about unpaid medical bills and how to fix this problem.
 (Check the related post here. ) Then I make my research a little bit deeper and realized Lexington Law Firm is one of the oldest and biggest names in the credit score repair arena.
 They have not only deep knowledge in this field but also use the technology to get the best results for their consumers.

 Of course, you can fight to fix these problems by yourself.
 This is why I cite the Lexington Law Firm‘s blog post in the first place.
 Because that blog post is really good, they really give wonderful tips.
 You might want to fight yourself.
 To be honest, I would like to do that, too.
 But I have neither time nor patience to fight with the credit bureau just by myself.
 To be honest, even though I applaud you if you want to fight with the credit bureau, I believe in knowledge and why we should leave some jobs to that job’s professionals.
 Your time is too valuable to spend carelessly.
 In some areas, just get back and leave the jobs to the professionals.
 There is no better investment for yourself to save time.

-This is why I will work with Lexington Law Firm.
-I do what I know the best in my professional life and they do what they are best at.
+I do what I know the best in my professional life and Lexington Law Firm does what they are best at.
 And they created this proprietary app that shows me all the services that I can get.
 Plus, they have over 10K reviews more than 4.5 stars on the App Store.
 You know me, your tech girl is feeling more confident if the technology is involved in any business .:)

-I trust Lexington Law Firm deeply because they have a very long relationship with all three main credit bureaus: Equifax, Experian, TransUnion.
+Lexington Law Firm has a very long relationship with all three main credit bureaus: Equifax, Experian, TransUnion.
 Since they have these old relationships, they know how to do the job done such as removing errors in your credit history.

 Everybody has a right to have a good credit score and to fix previous mistakes.
 And Lexington Law Firm is such a professional organization to start fix this very important problem you have.